dsherret/libpack/README.md

 1. Concatenates your Deno TypeScript library to a single `.js` file with a corresponding single `.d.ts` file.
-2. Unfurls your import map—resolves remote module specifiers.
-3. Type checks the outputted declaration file.
-4. Runs integration tests on the outputted JavaScript code using the corresponding `x.test.ts` file for the entrypoint (ex. `mod.test.ts` for `mod.ts`).

-Features:

-- Output somewhat similar to input.
+- JS output somewhat similar to input.
   - Very simple module concatenation.
 Code is written in such a way that it will be easy to switch to
     [module declarations](https://github.com/tc39/proposal-module-declarations)
     in the future once stage 3 and supported in TypeScript.

+2. Unfurls your import map in the output—resolves remote module specifiers.
    - Allows you to use [import maps](https://deno.com/manual/basics/import_maps) in your library.
+3. Type checks the outputted declaration file.
+4. Runs integration tests on the outputted JavaScript code using the corresponding `x.test.ts` file for the entrypoint (ex. `mod.test.ts` for `mod.ts`).

 Non goals: